prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Overview

 In this document, prediction process will be documented for each modality.
-Namely, face, voice, liveness, and fingerprint modalities.
+Namely, face, voice, and fingerprint modalities.
 This document utilizes NodeJS endpoints, which handles requests and sends them back to Python endpoints.

 ### Predict Overview